Byzantine North Africa: Tribute payments and renewed attacks

-Possible boundaries of the Byzantine empire (orange) around 650 B.C.
+Possible boundaries of the Byzantine empire (orange) around 650 C.E.

 The Arabs retreated to Tripolitania in 648 after receiving a large ransom, which increased their desires for this rich province and thus, in the long run, served the opposite purpose.
 Under the new exarch Gennadios II, Byzantine supremacy was restored and the capital of the exarchate was moved back to Carthage, especially since Gregory had only moved the administrative seat inland to Sufetula out of fear of a punitive Byzantine expedition by sea.
 Nevertheless, due to the temporary secession, there remained a longer-term loss of confidence in Africa that went beyond the general distrust of the emperor.
 Byzantine rule was restored in the areas of the Exarchate overrun by the Arabs, but the extent of this repossession is debatable.
 Meanwhile, the Byzantine fleet was attacking Muslim areas on the Eastern Mediterranean coast and even recapturing the Barka region in Cyrenaica, those naval activities coming to an end at the latest after the Battle of the Masts in 655 respectively.

 The new exarch attempted to pacify the Arabs by paying tribute, presumably under the mistaken belief that the Arabs, like the Berbers, were not interested in permanent conquests.
-However, the corresponding tax burden led to growing resentment among the population and also among Emperor Constantine II.
+However, the corresponding tax burden led to growing resentment among the population and also among Emperor Constans II.
 In addition, there may have been a wave of flight or emigration out of fear of another Arab attack.